swissmanu/mse-paper-rxjs-debugger/content/content.md

 ### Visualizer Component

-*RxFiddle* by Banken et al. [@Banken_Meijer_Gousios_2018] proposed visualization functionalities for data-flow graphs declared using RxJS observables.
-Adding a component representing complex graphs visually will be a helpful addition in order to comprehend such structures better.
+*RxFiddle* by Banken et al. [@Banken_Meijer_Gousios_2018] proposed visualization functionalities for data-flow graphs described with RxJS observables.
+The debugging utilities we presented in this paper could benefit from the integration of such a visualizer.
+Having a graphical representation of an observable graph might help software engineers new to RxJS understand basic concepts better.
+Experienced engineers might benefit from an additional view on the abstract composition of multiple observables when debugging such further.

-### Record/Replay
+### Record and Replay

-Recording telemetry data of a running RP program and replaying that data independently [@OCallahan_Jones_Froyd_Huey_Noll_Partush_2017; @Perez_Nilsson_2017] can help to simplify testing a debugging hypothesis in complex systems.
-Recorded data might be used to test a modified system without re-executing the complete RP program further.
+A software engineer can record telemetry data of a running RP program and replay that data independently as many times as they wish later [@OCallahan_Jones_Froyd_Huey_Noll_Partush_2017].
+Such a function would allow two things: During debugging, the engineer can rerun a recorded failure scenario without depending on external systems like remote API's.
+Further, recorded data might be used for regression testing to verify that a modified program still works as expected [@Perez_Nilsson_2017].

 ### Time Travel Debugging

-Once there is a way to record, store and replay telemetry data, omniscient [@Pothier_Tanter_2009], or "time travel" debugging is a viable next step.
+Once there is a way to record, store and replay telemetry data, omniscient [@Pothier_Tanter_2009], or "time travel" debugging is a possible next step.
 Software engineers can manually step through recorded data and observe how individual parts of the system react on the stimuli.
-Contrary regular control-flow oriented debuggers, time travel debuggers can step forward as well as backward in time, since they do not rely on a currently running program.
+Contrary regular control-flow oriented debuggers, time travel debuggers can not only step forward, but backward in time as well.
+This is because they do not rely on a currently running program.

 # Conclusion {#sec:conclusion}